-Rafael Advanced Defense Systems Ltd, designs, develops, manufactures and supplies a wide range of high-tech defense systems for air, land, sea and space applications for the Israeli Defense Forces and the defense establishment, as well as for foreign customers around the world.
-The company offers its customers a diversified array of innovative solutions at the leading edge of global technology, from underwater systems through naval, ground, and air superiority systems to space systems.
-Rafael is the largest employer in Northern Israel with approximately 7,000 employees and numerous subcontractors and service suppliers.
-Rafael is Israel’s second largest defense company, with 2013 sales of 2.047 Billion Dollars, an order backlog of 4.3 Billion Dollars and a net profit of 101 Million Dollars.
+Rafael Advanced Defense Systems Ltd., designs, develops, manufactures and supplies a wide range of hi-tech defense systems for air, land, sea and space applications for the Israeli Defense Forces and the defense establishment, as well as for foreign customers around the world.
+The company offers a diversified array of innovative solutions at the leading edge of global technology, from underwater systems through naval, ground, and air superiority systems to space systems.
+Rafael is the largest employer in Northern Israel with approx. 7,000 employees, numerous subcontractors and service suppliers.

 Rafael was established in 1948 as Israel’s Defense Ministry national research and development laboratory.
 Initially, the company’s main focus was the development of missile technology.
 With the years, Rafael started developing advanced weapon systems for all the branches of the IDF.
 These systems are based on vast expertise, technological know-how, and a thorough understanding of the IDF’s specific operational requirements.
 Rafael’s solutions helped bolster the IDF’s qualitative advantage, and most of them have already been successfully used in the battlefield.
 In 2002 Rafael was incorporated into a state-owned company, with the vision of maintaining its technological capabilities and continuing wide-scale R&D programs.

 Partnerships and cooperation